helpfulrobot/silverstripe-blog-post-publication-period/README.md

 ##Configuration Options

-When you insert a post, you can put the start publication date and the end publication date from the "Published Period" tab.
+When you add a post, you can insert the start publication date and the end publication date from the "Published Period" tab.
-For filtering the posts, you must call the "FilteredBlogEntries" function in BlogEntry.ss
+In order to filtering posts, you must call the "FilteredBlogEntries" function in BlogEntry.ss

 ```php
 <% if FilteredBlogEntries %>